Shatta Wale pays tribute to late Willie Roi after Beyonce collaboration

 Source: Pulse Ghana

-Dancehall star Shatta Wale has said the late Willie Roi predicted that the Ghana music industry would one day witness a great collaboration.
+Dancehall star Shatta Wale says the late Willie Roi predicted that the Ghana music industry would one day witness a great collaboration.

-In a Twitter post, he paid tribute to the late music producer, who sadly passed away in February 2019.
+In a Twitter post, he paid tribute to the later music producer, who sadly passed away in February 2019.

 Shatta Wale was featured by Beyonce on the song “Already” which was part of the singer’s “The Lion King:The Gift” album.